 Australia has a long tradition of backyard sheds, workshops, garages and other similar outbuildings.
-In a medium density development, the space available is more constrained and therefore the need to accommodate outbuildings is best addressed at the design stage with the overall development.
+As densities increase, the space available is more constrained and therefore the need to accommodate outbuildings is best addressed at the design stage with the overall development.